rhizome-asso/UDP-server/README.md

 * `client name`
   type: `char[]`
   size: variable
-  The name of the client sending the message, is at most 255 characters long and terminated by \0.
+  The name of the client sending the message, is at most 255 characters long.
 The `client name length` field defines its length.

 The client name is set to be the last field to allow for easy data unpacking.